-We specialise in processing individual fleeces from alpaca (suri and huacaya), llama, and other animal fibres to your specifications.
+We specialise in processing individual fleeces from alpaca (suri and huacaya), Ilama, and other animal fibres to your specifications.
 Exotic blends and larger volumes are also available upon request.
 Our state of the art mini mill is designed to maximise your processing options.
 The advantage of the mini mill is that clients can have their own fibre, including single fleeces, returned to them as high quality products.
 Clients can choose from a wide range of products to suit their needs and the qualities of the particular fleece.
 Larger orders of blended or batched fleeces can also be processed upon request.
+We can turn your fibre into:

+- Knitting Yarn

-- Lopi Yarn
+- · Lopi Yarn

 - Rug Yarn

+- Rovings/Bumps

-- Felted pieces
+- · Felted pieces